Perspective | What if this isn’t about Dwayne Haskins? What if it’s all about Alex Smith?

 Smith’s presence is what drives this decision.
 Why?
 If the veteran ends up leading the team, Haskins has no kick.
 He hasn’t been snubbed.
 His relationship with Rivera probably isn’t damaged.
 He just gets to serve an apprenticeship under a superb mentor.

 Every NFL quarterback switch makes a big statement to everybody.
 They’re hard to “take back.”
-If this quick flip really were simply Allen-for-Haskins, then it would probably be a professional insult that Haskins never forgets.
+If this quick flip really were simply Allen-for-Haskins, then it probably would be a professional insult that Haskins never forgets.

-After only four games — and a decent performance last Sunday, when he threw for 314 yards against the Ravens — he would be replaced mostly because the other undistinguished quarterback “knew the system” from his days with Rivera and the Panthers.
+After only four games — including a decent performance Sunday, when he threw for 314 yards against the Ravens — he would be replaced mostly because the other undistinguished quarterback “knew the system” from his days with Rivera and the Panthers.

 That’s a slap on both cheeks that burns even more because Haskins has local roots as a Bullis School grad.
-Also, how does such a decision play in the locker room, since Haskins, his star wide receiver Terry McLaurin and prized rookie Chase Young were all Ohio State stars together?
+Also, how does such a decision play in the locker room because Haskins, his star wide receiver Terry McLaurin and prized rookie Chase Young were all Ohio State stars together?

 If, on the other hand, Smith ends up the starter, all that heartburn goes away.

 Why would any team care so much about a division title that might be won with a mundane record?
-After all, the last five games of Washington’s season are very tough, with almost automatic loses to Seattle and Pittsburgh; even with Smith as a possibility, a 5-11 or 6-10 year is likely.
+After all, the last five games of Washington’s season are very tough, with almost automatic losses to Seattle and Pittsburgh; even with Smith as a possibility, a 5-11 or 6-10 year is likely.
 Why leave so many questions about Haskins’s development unanswered?

-Owner Daniel Snyder has only won two NFC East titles in this century.
-Also, Snyder loves a great PR story and Smith would blow the roof off the sentiment meter — whether playing him is sensible or not.
+Owner Daniel Snyder has won only two NFC East titles in this century.
+Also, Snyder loves a great PR story, and Smith would blow the roof off the sentiment meter — whether playing him is sensible or not.
 In fact, the closer to insane it is to let Smith back on the field, the more attention it gets.

-Many fans may not want to watch Smith play again since he suffered one of the most horrific injuries in football history two seasons ago.
+Many fans may not want to watch Smith play again because he suffered one of the most horrific injuries in football history two seasons ago.
 Then, according to doctors, he almost lost his right leg, which was snapped in half near the shin.
 At one point, he was in danger of losing his life, too, as infections led to 17 surgeries.

 Personally, I don’t want to see Smith play again.
 Life worked out fine for Joe Theismann after a similar career-ending injury.
 Smith’s had glory and big wealth.
 Why play?
 But our views are irrelevant.
-This is Alex’s business.
-Anyone who watched ESPN’s documentary about his recovery knows he is defined by his drive to perform and wants to make one of, if not the most unlikely of comebacks
+This is Smith’s business.
+Anyone who watched ESPN’s documentary about his recovery knows he is defined by his drive to perform and wants to make one of, if not the most unlikely of comebacks.

 Maybe Smith will stub his toe this week and not be active Sunday.
-Or maybe he’ll start the second half after studying the Rams’ defense.
+Or maybe he will start the second half after studying the Rams’ defense.
 This is all a moving target.

 But it is a very risky one for the future of the franchise.
 What if Allen plays like he did last year — quite poorly and almost identical statistically to Haskins’s brief career?
 That helps nothing.